 All academic requirements must be completed no later than May 31 of the year of registration at CMCC.

 Students for whom English is not a first language will be asked to identify such on their application, and may be required to submit evidence of their proficiency in English by demonstrating:

 For more information about TOEFL, please visit www.ets.org/toefl (CMCC's institutional code is 8866), and for more information about the IELTS, please visit http://ielts.org.

-Transcripts from institutions outside of Canada must be evaluated on a course by course basis by World Education Services, Inc (WES Canada).
+Transcripts from institutions outside of North America must be evaluated on a course by course basis by World Education Services, Inc (WES Canada).
 This is the only agency from which CMCC will accept foreign transcript evaluations.
 Applicants must set up an account with WES, designating CMCC as a recipient.

 Official copies of transcript evaluations must be forwarded directly by WES to CMCC.
 For more information, please contact World Education Services, Inc. www.wes.org/ca. Notarized English translations of documents and certified true photocopies of the originals of all documents that are in a language other than English must be provided at the time of application.